michaelmss/portfolio/Projects/snake/README.md

 # Javascript Snake
-A simple snake game made with only vanilla javascript -
+A simple snake game made with only vanilla javascript - find this game at https://mikes.me/projects/snake/index.html